STEdyd666/beershop/README.md

 The backend and the queue handler deamon must be run independently:
 - `beershop-start -h` to start the backend.
-- `beershop-start-queuehandler` to start the queue handler.
+- `beershop-start-queuehandler -h` to start the queue handler.

 ## Dataset